Are you overworked, exhausted, and ready to call it a day by 3pm?

-For the average adult who engages in light to moderate physical activity daily, the recommended daily allowance is based on a simple calculation.
+For the average adult who engages in light to moderate physical activity daily, the recommended daily allowance (RDA) is based on a simple calculation.

-Now we’re talking!
+Now we’re talking.

-If you are starting your day with granola, you are probably only getting about 6 grams of protein at breakfast, which is equivalent to the amount of protein found in one hard-boiled egg.
+If you are starting your day with granola, you are probably only getting about 6 grams of protein.
+This is equivalent to the amount of protein found in one hard-boiled egg.

 I commonly hear things like, “I can’t believe how much energy I have now that I’m eating more protein.”

 Can you eat too much protein?

 Yes, you can have too much protein and this can negatively impact your health.